 Families are not only welcome, but encouraged to join us for the weekend.
 Copper Mountain Resort offers endless summer activities, including West Lake boats, zip line, mini golf, go-karts, a climbing wall, lawn games, live music, and the new Rocky Mountain coaster.
 We also have fun giveaways and activities at Club Courage – a club just for kids who help other kids at Courage Classic by donating, fundraising, riding or cheering on participants in the event.

-Join us for a 30th Tour Celebration in the Copper Conference Center where we will recognize team accomplishments, riders, volunteers and the impact you have on Children’s Colorado patients and families.
+Join us for a celebration in the Copper Conference Center where we will recognize team accomplishments, riders, volunteers and the impact you have on Children’s Colorado patients and families.
 Afterwards, rest your tired legs by the campfire at West Lake and enjoy the festivities throughout Copper Village.
 There are s’mores, lanterns on the lake and fireworks (if the weather permits) at West Lake – fun for the whole family.

 The sound of cowbells and cheers will usher you to the finish line on Sunday, the last day of the tour.
 Children’s Colorado families and supporters line Burning Stones Plaza, holding pompoms and hand-made signs expressing encouragement and their appreciation.
 After you receive your medal, stick around for the Sunday finish line barbecue to celebrate your accomplishment!